thoth-station/adviser/docs/source/deployment.rst

 stack given the version range specification of dependencies).
 There is also a risk described in :ref:`shared_deps`.

-An optimal number of beam width can be obtained empirically (or additional analysis on top of adviser reports) based on software stacks that the system is resolving.
+An optimal number for the beam width can be obtained empirically (or additional analysis on top of adviser reports) based on software stacks that the system is resolving.